 - Regular workout helps to clear sputum and encourages the lungs to work better.

-- Immunisation for diseases such as measles and whooping cough which can lead to bronchiectasis.
+- Immunization for diseases such as measles and whooping cough can lead to bronchiectasis.

 - Protecting infants and children from inhaling foreign objects for example food particles.

 - Seeking medicinal help right away if a foreign object is inhaled into the lungs is as well important.